alisaraa/alisaraa.github.io/_posts/2019-09-01-normal-forms.md

 <br>
 ```
 SELECT cat_name FROM not_first_normal_form_cat_table
-WHERE parents = ‘Alisa’
+WHERE parents = 'Alisa'
 ```
 <br>
-This will actually result in 1 row returned, not the right answer of Mac, Cheese, and Sleepy.
+This will actually result in 1 row returned.
 In order to get the correct answer, you will have to do something like this:
 <br>
 ```
 SELECT cat_name FROM not_first_normal_form_cat_table
-WHERE parents ilike ‘%Alisa%’
+WHERE parents ilike '%Alisa%'
 ```
 <br>
 Which is less performant and less intuitive.
 Stakeholders may forget to use this syntax and incorrectly report metrics.